 Most likely your nearest supermarket will have an abundance of chocolate eggs and bunnies in all shapes and forms from different brands.

-Step 2: Write down Easter egg hunt clues
+Step 2: Print out the Easter egg hunt clues

 Step 3: Cut out the clues and hide the eggs